Oli51467/go-datastructure/README.md

 有更多问题可以尽管提出，欢迎！🌟🌟🌟

-# Go  The data structure of the game of Go (only 150 lines to achieve!)
+# Go  The data structure of the game of Go.
+It can judge whether a certain situation can be played, can judge ko, and record the chess game. (only 150 lines to achieve!)

 Go is a strategic game that uses a grid-like board and black and white pieces.
 Originated in China, in ancient China, there were many titles such as "Yi", "Qi" and "Shoutan".
 It belongs to the four arts of piano, chess, calligraphy and painting.
 It is called "Go" in the west, which is derived from the pronunciation of "颁" in Japanese.